-Dave is a business and securities litigation associate based in Ropes & Gray’s Chicago office.
+Dave is a Litigation and Enforcement associate based in Ropes & Gray’s Chicago office.
 Dave focuses his practice on government enforcement matters, internal investigations, complex commercial litigation, and cross-border transactions.

 He has represented companies in the health care, internet infrastructure, industrial equipment, and private equity industries on issues related to the U.S. Foreign Corrupt Practices Act, securities fraud, insider trading, and corporate compliance.